 Budj Bim Cultural Landscape’s cultural tours offer visitors an opportunity to form deeper connections to Country and the history and culture of Budj Bim, no matter what time frame they are working with.
 Whether you’ve only got a couple of hours or a whole weekend, there’s a tour to suit everybody.

-Pink Lakes live on the edge of Murray Sunset National Park – a location which is often referred to as Victoria’s own outback.
-It is pristine, untouched and in a fast-paced world it offers a chance to get back to nature.
+Pink Lakes live on the edge of Murray Sunset National Park – a location that is often referred to as Victoria’s own outback.
+It is pristine, untouched and in a fast-paced world, it offers a chance to get back to nature.

 Don’t miss: Murray Sunset National Park is considered a stargazing haven.
 Make a night of it and book a campsite to enjoy the evening spectacle.

 While not as unknown as some of the others on this list, the Macedon Ranges do provide one point of bizarre difference not found anywhere else.

 Straws Lane – or Anti-Gravity Hill – is the optical illusion landmark found in few places around the world.
 The phenomenon is the southernmost Gravity Hill in the world.
 A place where cars appear to roll upwards, contradicting the laws of gravity.
 Where the horizon is either obstructed or curved, and the false horizon makes judging the gradient of a slope difficult.
 As your eyes adjust your perception of the landscape is altered.

 Videos online showcase the anti-gravity magic of Straws Lane.
 To see it for yourself, visit Straws Lane just south of the intersection at Romsey Road.

 Don’t miss: Time your journey with a visit to Woodend, famous for its unusual volcanic rock formation (better known as the perpetually spooky Hanging Rock).
 Pack a picnic to recreate the setting of Joan Lindsay’s novel and Peter Weir’s iconic film.